Easy Ways to Get Coupons for Meat

 If you can figure out what day your local Target marks down meat, you'll get first dibs on all the goodies.
 Ask an associate in the meat department, and they'll probably tell you.

 If you're short on time, Coupon Cabin compiles meat coupons from around the web.
-They may not catch everything, but it's a good one-stop shop if you're don't have time to hunt down coupons yourself.
+They may not catch everything, but it's an excellent one-stop shop if you're don't have time to hunt down coupons yourself.

 Many grocery stores attach quick-sale peel-off coupons to packages of meat that are getting close to their sell-by date.
 Scour the meat department for markdowns, and those little coupons could save you 50 percent or more.